Khaledrae/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task #12 counts the number of directories and subdirectories Task #13 Lists the newest 10 files
-Task #14 sorts for a uniq char in a file/line of text Task #15 searhs for a word in a file
+Task #14 sorts for a uniq char in a file/line of text Task #15 searchs for a word in a file
 Task #16 counts the number of times a word appears.
 Task #17 prints the line that contains the pattern and the next 3 Task #18 Prints the whole file excluding some pattern